 Beginning in 2018, UNO Libraries' Archives and Special Collections is sharing over 200 interviews conducted from 1974 to the present as part of the new project Omaha Stories: Oral Histories of Omaha, Nebraska.
-The audio and video recordings of conversations with people from Omaha will be available online, alongside biographical sketches of each interviewee and detailed interview descriptions.
+The audio and video recordings of conversations with people from Omaha will be available online alongside interview descriptions.
 Follow our posts here for updates from Archives & Special Collections on Omaha Stories.

 LGBTQ+ Voices: The Queer Omaha Archives Oral History Project Blog

 LGBTQ+ Voices: The Queer Omaha Archives Oral History Project will collect oral history interviews from members of the greater Omaha LGBTQ+ communities.
 The project of the UNO Libraries' Archives and Special Collections will share wide-ranging experiences with Nebraskans and the world through the University of Nebraska at Omaha’s Queer Omaha Archives website.
 Follow along here for updates in 2017-2018 from Archives and Special Collections staff.